rdkcentral/firebolt-certification-suite/cypress/TestCases/FireboltCertification/UserGrants.md

 ## Purpose
 A module for managing grants given by the user.

-## Pre requisites :
+## Requirements :
 1.**Grant Policies**
 * Grant Policies specify details like how long the grant lasts and what is the scope of the grant.
-* We have to add the corresponding grantPolicy of the capability we are testing inside "grantPolicies" object within "capabilities" object of deviceManifest file.
+* The corresponding grant policy of the capability being tested must be added inside the "grantPolicies" object within the "capabilities" object.
-* This object will be having the grantpolicy for manage, use and provide roles.
+* This object will include the grant policy for different roles such as manage, use, and provide.
-  For eg:, for localization.postalCode,
+  Example structure for a capability (e.g., localization.postalCode):
     "capabilities": {
                         "supported": [
                             ...